Best daily deals

 The Fitbit Sense is Fitbit's flagship health-focused smartwatch.
 It has built-in ECG, GPS, and heart rate sensors, plus a new EDA Scan app that measures your body's stress levels.
 This is by far Fitbit's most advanced health watch so far.

-The Fitbit Sense is nearly two years old, but it’s still your best bet from Fitbit.
+The Fitbit Sense is long in the tooth, but it’s still your best bet from Fitbit.
 Packed with sensors, you’ll get an EDA monitor for more accurate stress tracking, an ECG for heart health, and a skin temperature sensor — a feature the Galaxy Watch 5 only just gained.
 Reliable sleep tracking and adequate fitness features also make the Sense a great companion for active users.

 Fitbit still trails well behind Wear OS and watchOS devices in terms of smart features and app availability, but you get baked-in assistant support and around a week’s worth of use between charges.
 Its SpO2 monitoring system requiring a dedicated watch face is particularly daft, while many helpful health tracking features are locked behind Fitbit Premium, adding to the device’s longer-term base cost.